mwalsher/actioncable-js/README.md

 ## Example

 A simple HTML/JS example app is provided in `examples/`.
-Simply put `examples/clock_channel.rb` in your Rails 5 app, launch the Rails server, and open `examples/clock_channel.html` in your web brower.
+Simply put `examples/clock_channel.rb` in your Rails 5 app, launch the Rails server, and open `examples/clock_channel.html` in your web browser.
 This app assumes that ActionCable is mounted at `http://localhost:3000`.

 ## Updating